spec-framework/documentation/output/chapters/SpecReusability.pier.md

-This finished the protocol browser\.
+This finishes the protocol browser\.
 The final user interface can be opened with the following snippet:
 `ProtocolBrowser new openWithSpec`\.
 The result can be seen in figure